 Culinary Dropout Hard Rock Hotel & Casino, 4455 Paradise Rd, Las Vegas, NV 89169

 Best For Breakfast: The Peppermill Restaurant and Lounge

 When we mentioned to a few cab drivers of our intention of dining at The Peppermill, they all professed their love for the restaurant which is open 24 hours a day, every day.
 One guy said it would be sacrilege if we didn’t try their famous omelettes, another, their pork chops.
 It goes without saying The Peppermill is a real favourite with locals and tourists alike – it’s been around since 1972 and is famous for its huge portions, purple decor and fancy cocktail waitresses who will bring you alcoholic beverages any time of the day!
 We had brunch here, and although there was a small wait for a table, it was well worth it.
 The experience alone is worth the effort – let alone the delicious food.
 Which by the way I couldn’t finish.
 That shows how big it was, as I can normally eat my way through a lot!

 Best Buffet Experience: Buffet at the Wynn

 Okay, so it hasn’t been voted ‘Best Buffet’ in LV for nothing.
 You know that saying: ‘Your eyes are bigger than your belly’?
 Well, nothing is truer than at the Wynn’s fantastic buffet restaurant.
-It boasts 15 cooking stations filled with fresh seafood, meats, salads and much to the delight of hubby, a dessert counter!
+It boasts 15 cooking stations filled with fresh seafood, meats, salads and much to the delight of hubby, a dessert counter – I just love the little ice cream cones!
 The food was fresh and delicious and from $20 for breakfast, really good value for money.
-The was such a huge selection of differing foods, it was tough to know where to begin.
-My advice, don’t over fill on your first go…
+The was such a huge selection of different foods, it was tough to know where to begin.
+My advice, don’t overfill on your first go…

 Best for cocktails: Parasol Up, Parasol Down